WHAT TO DO IN HALLSTATT – ITINERARY FOR 1 DAY

-I wanted to find out whether Hallstatt is really the most beautiful town in Europe and if it is worth the hype.
+I wanted to find out whether Hallstatt is really the most beautiful town in Europe and worth the hype.
 After my Hallstatt trip, I have come to a conclusion which I will shares as well.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.